DPBandA/job-management-tracking-system/doc/Maintenance.md

 ## Reports
 - Report on total earnings for a department for a specific period.
   First see if there is a report that gives this info.
+- Allow searching for jobs by a specific department.
+This should be allowed for persons with "General" search privilege.
 - Do other client report template and upload.
 - Impl new service contract and agreement.
 - Do report for jobs not approved and incomplete up to 2017.